 Anxiety rubs off on all who observe it.
-A musician who is concerned and anxious about making mistakes generates a feeling of anxiety in the audience through body language and through the sound and through the way the music is presented.
-Physical tension creates anxiety.
-Attention dispels anxiety.
-Mental stress creates anxiety.
-Relaxation dispels anxiety.
-Mechanical, metrical, and regular playing creates anxiety.
-Inégal, irregular, and logical playing eliminate anxiety.
-Overconcern with relatively meaningless detail creates anxiety.
-Sweeping gestures dispel anxiety.
+A musician who is concerned and anxious about making mistakes generates a feeling of anxiety in the audience through body language, the sound, and through the way the music is presented.
+Physical tension creates anxiety; attention dispels anxiety.
+Mental stress creates anxiety; relaxation dispels anxiety.
+Mechanical, metrical, and regular playing creates anxiety; inégal, irregular, and logical playing eliminate anxiety.
+Overconcern with relatively meaningless detail creates anxiety; sweeping gestures dispel anxiety.
 Obsession with accuracy creates anxiety.
 Focusing on meaning and purpose dispel anxiety.
 Concern about the opinion or others creates anxiety.
-Carelessness of the opinion of others dispels anxiety.
+Carelessness of the opinions of others dispels anxiety.
 Self consciousness creates anxiety.
 Confidence and a total lack of self consciousness dispel anxiety.
 That is the function of sans souci.
 Listeners can only truly enjoy listening when a sans souci environment and attitude prevails.

 Application: Sans souci is the antithesis of how we are taught to play classical music.
 The attitude is the most important means of applying this technique.
-To apply it in the score means looking for every opportunity to use it.
-Try every passage to see if it can't be improved by having the lines staggered by exactly one half the written value...sometimes the bass leading and sometimes the treble line would lead.
+To apply it means looking for every opportunity to use it: try every passage to see if it can't be improved by having the lines staggered by exactly one half the written value...sometimes the bass leading and sometimes the treble line leading.
 You can find a reference to this in Türk's treatise on Playing the Clavier under tempo rubato.

 8. The Stride Technique

 In 17th century France, St. Lambert, in his preface to his compositions, states that the normal tempo in music is that of a man walking.
-The observation that anyone can make from looking at people walking is that they all walk at different tempi.
-The only conclusion that one can make of this is that St. Lambert was an idiot.
-However, people used to make the observation that the earth was flat and concluded from that observation that, indeed, the earth was flat.
-If we take what St. Lambert said seriously and attempt to discover what he observed, then something very interesting happens.
-We discover that he was right.
-That is, if you observe all people walking, they indeed walk at all different tempi.
-But if you observe only those people walking "who are intending to get someplace specific," they all walk at the same tempo.
-Large or small, young or old, the tempo is the same.
-The only condition is that they are healthy, able, strong, and normally formed.
-The tempo they stride at to get someplace intended is exactly 116 beats per minute.
-For every other purpose, people walk at all different speeds.
+The observation that anyone can make from looking at people walking is that they all walk at different tempi, and the only conclusion that one can make of this is that St. Lambert was an idiot!
+If we take what St. Lambert said seriously and attempt to discover what he observed, then something very interesting happens: we discover that he was right.
+That is, if you observe all people walking, they indeed walk at all different tempi, but if you observe only those people walking "who are intending to get someplace specific," they all walk at the same tempo.
+Large or small, young or old, the tempo is the same for anyone who is healthy, able, strong, and normally formed.
+The tempo they stride at to get someplace intended is exactly 116 beats per minute--for every other purpose, people walk at all different speeds.

 For your ease and benefit, we found a widget at the AppleStore for a metronome called METRONOMIC offered as a free download by its maker, Jeffrey Qua, who graciously reconfigured his widget so it could be posted here on our website for your experimental convenience...as you will find below.
 What follows below that are some Youtube videos of examples showing people walking.
 What is interesting is that you can relatively easily guess about the intentions of people when their stride is not exactly 116 MM.

-What makes this so interesting is that music like thought always intends to get someplace specific.
-That place happens to be the end of the thought or the cadence.
-What makes this even more interesting is that just as we walk, to get someplace specific, at 116, most people also speak with the normal accents in their speech occurring at a rate of 116 beats per minute.
-But we only do this when we have something specific to say.
-People who by temperament, by personality, by persuasion, or by habit speak either faster or slower than that speed are perceived to be intolerably dull or slow witted, if they speak much slower than 116, or untrustworthy, if they speak much faster than 116.
+What makes this so fascinating is that music, like thought, always intends to get someplace specific.
+That place happens to be the end of the thought--or the cadence.
+What makes this even more compelling is that just as we walk to get someplace specific at 116, most people also speak with the normal accents in their speech occurring at a rate of 116 beats per minute--only when we have something specific to say.
+People who by temperament, by personality, by persuasion, or by habit speak either faster or slower than that speed are perceived to be intolerably dull or slow witted if they speak much slower than 116, or untrustworthy, if they speak much faster than 116.
 The affect of being slower is of slothfulness or of painful self consciousness.
-The affect of being faster is that of a shyster who is always trying to fast talk people into doing things they don't want to do.
+The affect of speaking faster is that of a shyster who is always trying to fast talk people into doing things they don't want to do.

 Niel deGrasse Tyson

-Anyone who finds these observations too incredible should prove it for themselves by taking a metronome and set it at 116 and put it in front of a television and discover the truth for themselves.
-Then they need to set the metronome at 72 to verify the speed of emphatic moments, pauses, phrases, etc. Then they need to set it slightly off these tempi to see if speeds such as 118 or 74 or 114 or 70 produce the same level of coincidence.
-Then they will know that what we have observed is real.
+Anyone who finds these observations too incredible should prove it for themselves: take a metronome, set it at 116, and put it in front of a television to discover the truth for yourselves.
+Then, set the metronome at 72 to verify the speed of emphatic moments, pauses, phrases, etc. Then, try setting it slightly off these tempi to see if speeds such as 118 or 74 or 114 or 70 produce the same level of coincidence.

 What one can conclude from these observations is that the human brain is designed to process heard information at a precise rate of flow.
 The rate of flow may change depending on the significance, density, importance, intensity, or degree of urgency of the information.
 If the information flows at a rate faster than it can be processed and comprehended, we feel overwhelmed.
 If it flows at a rate slower than it can be processed and comprehended, we feel hampered, impatient, irritated, or bored by the manner of delivery.

 We have proposed that the mechanism in the brain which processes flow does so on the basis of speed of flow in relation to intensity of content.
 If the intensity of content decreases, yet the speed of flow remains constant, the perception will be that the flow has become much slower.
 Hence, as intensity of content decreases, the speed of flow must increase, lest the mind become bored.
-Conversely, if the intensity of content increases, but the speed of flow remains the same, the mind assumes that the speed has increased, thus, the speed must decrease otherwise the mind will soon feel overwhelmed.
-It is most easily understood as an inverse proportion.
-The more that is happening in the heard music, the slower the tempo needs to be.
-The less that is happening in the heard music, the faster the tempo needs to be.
-Furthermore, each of these musical communication techniques, when added to a performance will require the tempo of that performance to be ever slower, if only slightly, that is, depending on the information intensity of the score.
+Conversely, if the intensity of content increases, but the speed of flow remains the same, the mind assumes that the speed has increased, thus, the speed must decrease, otherwise the mind will soon feel overwhelmed.
+This is most easily understood as an inverse proportion: the more that is happening in the heard music, the slower the tempo needs to be, and conversely the less that is happening in the heard music, the faster the tempo needs to be.
+Furthermore, each of these musical communication techniques, when added to a performance, will require the tempo of that performance to be ever slower, if only slightly, depending on the information intensity of the score.

-Thus it is fair to criticize the way classical music it performed today, being as it is overly controlled as to metrical regularity and tightness of simultaneous soundingness of parts, because, in the case of early musics, musicians feel compelled to play it too fast (due to the lack of interest or meaning in the delivery) or, in the case of romantic literature, in which musicians must play it too slowly in order to include in their performances those techniques which they are accustomed to using for the purpose of "warming" up an otherwise cold sounding, mathematically accurate performance.
+Thus it is fair to criticize the way classical music is performed today, as it is overly controlled as to strict metrical regularity and tightness of simultaneous soundingness of parts, because, in the case of early music, musicians feel compelled to play too fast (due to the lack of interest or meaning in the delivery) or, in the case of romantic literature, too slowly, in order to include in their performances those techniques which they are accustomed to using for the purpose of "warming" up an otherwise cold sounding, mathematically accurate performance.
 Those techniques to which we refer are: a continuous vibrato, acceleration and deceleration of a predictable and regular sort, and predictably regular gradations of change in volume (techniques which when applied to speech produce the silliest, most ridiculous effect).
-In the first case, of early music that is, the excessive speed fills up the spaces between notes so the listener's brains won't have the opportunity to fill up those spaces with thoughts of boredom.
-And, in the second case, the "warming" techniques, used to take the chill off otherwise stiff passionless performances, are distractions which the performers hope will divert the listener's attentions from their unimaginative playing.
+In the first case, of early music, the excessive speed fills up the spaces between notes so the listener's brains won't have the opportunity to fill up those spaces with thoughts of boredom.
+And, in the second case, the "warming" techniques, used to take the chill off otherwise stiff, passionless performances, are distractions which the performers hope will divert the listener's attentions from their unimaginative playing.

 In the following example video, the tempo is actually 116 MM but because the performers unwisely chose the wrong note value to assign to that tempo and because the rendition is excessively metrical the affect feels perfunctory on the one hand and heavy handedly adolescent on the other.
 Listen to what happens to the same piece when that same 116 MM tempo is assigned to the correct note value in the recording the follows the Perlman video.
 The affect in the second recording is full of energy and intensity, like a breath of fresh air or stepping into a fast running Alpine stream in your bare feet.